 TourScoop Recommends

 Tylenol, Advil, Aleve, and Excedrin are big names in pain relief (but generic versions often work just as well).
-Find lots of options at retailers like Walmart, Target, and Amazon.

 5. Allergy medicine